If you can’t “people” for longer than a couple of hours at a time…

 Offer to help out.

-Yeah, the holidays are supposed to be relaxing, but with all of the extra people around and food being eaten, there’s a lot more work involved to keep things running smoothly.
+Yeah, holidays and vacations are supposed to be relaxing, but with all of the extra people around and food being eaten, there’s a lot more work involved to keep things running smoothly.
 And unfortunately, that work load usually falls on the shoulders of only one or two people.

 There’s no reason why only some people should be doing all this work.
 Instead, it would make a lot more sense if a group shared in the effort.
 Give your parents or relatives a rest and pitch in.
 Tell them to go relax and catch up on a conversation with others; you’ll clean up the kitchen from a previous meal or straighten up the living area from your teenage cousins’ impromptu wrestling match.